The Moran process on a random graph: Introduction

 In place of analyzing fixed graphs, one can analyze the fixation probability for a random graph from some distribution.
 For the Erd\H{o}s-R\'enyi random graph $G_{n,p}$, each possible edge among a set of $n$ vertices is included independently, each with probability $p$.
 For the case where $0<p<1$ is a constant independent of $n$, Adlam and Nowak leveraged the near-regularity of such graphs (in particular, that they are ``nearly-isothermal'') to show that the fixation probability on such graphs is approximated by that of the classical Moran model.
 When $p$ is not a constant but ``small'', in the sense that $p=p(n)\to 0$ as $n\to \infty$, $G_{n,p}$ can exhibit significant diversity in vertex degrees, and numerical experiments conducted by Mohamadichamgavi and Miekisz \cite{physics} showed a strong dependence of the fixation probability of the degree of the initial mutant vertex.

 In this paper we give a rigorous analysis of fixation probabilities for random graphs with degree heterogeneity.
-In particular, our first result concerns $G_{n,p}$ when $p=p(n)=\frac{\log n+\omega(n)}{n}$ where $\omega(n)$ denotes any function satisfying $\omega(n)\to \infty$.
-When $\omega(n)$ is a slow-growing function, this places our analysis right at the threshold for connectivity of $G_{n,p}$; indeed, in this regime, $G_{n,p}$ is connected and most vertices have degree close to $\log n$, but still there are $\sim \log n$ vertices whose degree is just 1.
-With probability tending to 1 as $n\to \infty$ (``with high probability''), the automorphism group of the graph is trivial---that is, any two vertices can be distinguished by their relations in the network structure (even if they have the same degree).
+In particular, our first result concerns $G_{n,p}$ when $p=p(n)=\frac{\log n+\omega(1)}{n}$.
+When $\omega(1)$ refers to a slow-growing function, this places our analysis right at the threshold for connectivity of $G_{n,p}$; indeed, in this regime, $G_{n,p}$ is connected w.h.p. ({\em with high probability} i.e. with probability tending to 1 as $n\to \infty$), and most vertices have degree close to $\log n$, but still there are $\sim \log n$ vertices whose degree is just 1, see for example Frieze and Karo\'nski \cite{FK}.
+Also, w.h.p., the automorphism group of the graph is trivial---that is, any two vertices can be distinguished by their relations in the network structure (even if they have the same degree), see for example Erd\H{o}s and R\'enyi \cite{ER1}.
 Nevertheless, we prove that the degree of the initial mutant vertex (or possibly one of its neighbors) is enough to asymptotically determine the fixation probability on $G_{n,p}$: the following are defined w.r.t. $G=G_{n,p}$. $d(v)$ denotes the degree of vertex $v$.